Diffusive instabilities of baroclinic lenticular vortices: Geometric optics approximation

 \section{Geometric optics approximation}

-Solutions of the linearized equations of motion \rf{leom} can be expanded in terms of a small parameter $\epsilon$, such that $0<\epsilon\ll 1$ \cite{KSF2014,KM2017}.
-Disturbances of the flow under such asymptotic expansion are written as
+{{Focusing on short-wavelength instabilities, we take advantage of the geometric optics approach \cite{KSF2014,KM2017,SM2019,Vidal2019} that provides a systematic procedure to finding asymptotic solutions of the linearized equations of motion \rf{leom} as an expansion in terms of a small formal parameter $\epsilon$, such that $0<\epsilon\ll 1$.}} Disturbances of the flow under such asymptotic expansion are written as \cite{KSF2014,KM2017}

 with $\phi$ being the phase of oscillations and $\bm{x}$ the vector of coordinates.
 We further assume the residual terms $[ \bm{u}^{(r)},p^{(r)},\rho^{(r)} ]$ to be uniformly bounded in $\epsilon$ \cite{KSF2014,KM2017}.